 The Torah then tells us the story of the wood gatherer who desecrated Shabbat in public and was punished with the death penalty.
 Who was this man?
-Rabbi Akiva says that he was Tzelophchad2.
-Tosefot explain that the Tzelophchad committed the sin deliberately but he was acting I'shem shamayim (for the sake of Heaven)3.
+Rabbi Akiva says that he was Tzelophchad4.
+Tosefot explain that the Tzelophchad committed the sin deliberately but he was acting I'shem Shamayim (for the sake of Heaven)5.
 After the debacle of the spies, Bnei Yisrael were at risk of giving up on their observance of the Torah.
 They were in a hopeless state and they didn't believe that their actions had any relevance.
 Tzelophchad deliberately desecrated Shabbat after being warned not to.
-His plan was for his inevitable death penalty to shock Bnei Yisrael into taking responsibility for their actions.
-Tzelophchad sacrificed his life in order to encourage Bnei Yisrael to change their frame of thought.
+He hoped that his inevitable death penalty would shock Bnei Yisrael into taking responsibility for their actions.
+Tzelophchad sacrificed his life in order to encourage Bnei Yisrael not to become despondent and give up keeping the mitzvot.